AkshayKuchibhatla/csc208/ch1_counting/sect1.3.md

 **Solution to part 3:**This question is asking for all the different ways to arrange 5 toppings.
 That's $5! = 120$ different ways.

+## Problem 3

+Using the digits 2 through 8, find the number of different 5-digit numbers such that:

+1. Digits can be used more than once.

+2. Digits cannot be repeated, but can come in any order.

+3. Digits cannot be repeated and must be written in increasing order.

+4. Which of the above counting questions is a combination and which is a permutation?
+Explain why this makes sense.

+**Solution to part 1:** We are given the digits ${2,3,4,5,6,7,8}$ and asked to select 5 of them.
+If digits can repeat, that gives us 7 options 5 times, which means there are $7^5 = 16,807$ different 5-digit numbers.

+**Solution to part 2:** This is simply a permutation, or ${7 \choose 5} * 5! = 2,520$ 5-digit numbers.

 ## Problem 5

 Suppose you wanted to draw a quadrilateral using the dots below as vertices (corners).
 The dots are spaced one unit apart horizontally and two units apart vertically.